Geocodlea/moviebase/README.md

 ### Things learned making this project

-> How to create a server and all routes necesary using ExpressJS
+> How to use React with Next.js framework

 > How to create, read, update and delete from a database using MongoDb and Mongoose